 Boarding Services at AHSH

 Should you need to go away for a weekend, our boarding suites will provide the necessary comfort for boarding dogs, cats and medical patients.
 Let us care for your special needs cat or dog while you are away and rest assured they are in good hands with our expert team.
 We are happy to offer boarding services for hamsters, guinea pigs, rabbits, mice and gerbils as well.
 Stop by the hospital anytime to check out our kitty condos and boarding suites!
-Please be advised that boarding is limited to patients of Dr. Bookmyer, Dr. Edwards and Dr. Emily Falk.
+Please be advised that boarding is limited to patients of Dr. Bookmyer, Dr. Edwards, Dr. Emily Falk and Dr. Paige Meleney.

 To prevent the spread of disease, all pets must be current on their vaccinations.
 Dogs must be current on the following vaccinations: Rabies, Distemper (DA2PP), Bordetella and Influenza.
 To prevent the spread of kennel cough, the Intranasal Bordetella vaccine is protective for 1 year; the oral and injectable Bordetella vaccination must be boostered every 6 months.
 Please note that only the Intranasal Bordetella vaccination is protective for multiple strands of kennel cough.
 Due to the nature of intestinal parasite transmission, dogs must have a negative fecal exam within the past six months upon boarding admission and be current on intestinal parasite prevention (Ex: Heartgard, Trifexis, Revolution, etc.) If your dog is not current on intestinal parasite prevention, a negative fecal exam is required every three months.
 Cats must be current on both the Rabies vaccine and FVRCP.
 You can read more about our vaccination protocols here.

 What does it cost per night to board my cat or dog?